dmartzol/dxfmaps/README.md

 # map2DXF
--

-## This README is work in progress, some of the examples here don't work yet.

 Python module to generate vector maps from ESRI Shapefiles with the purpose of cutting custom maps in CNC controlled machines(e.g. Laser cutters or CNC milling machines).